scipy-conference/scipy_proceedings/papers/josh_walawender/josh_walawender.rst

 The ``measure_zero_point`` method determines the zero point by taking the weighted average of the difference between the measured instrumental magnitude from SExtractor and the catalog magnitude in the same filter.

-It should be noted that unless custom code is added to handle typical reduction steps such as dark/bias subtraction and flat fielding, the zero point result will be influenced by systematics due to those effects.
+It should be noted that unless custom code is added to handle reduction steps such as dark/bias subtraction and flat fielding, the zero point result will be influenced by systematics due to those effects.
 In addition, the choice of catalog and the relative response curve of the filter in use and the filter defined by the catalog's photometric system will also introduce systematic offsets.
-For many systems (especially typical visible light CCDs), these effects are small and the zero point result from IQMon can be used to compare throughput from image to image.
+For many systems (especially typical visible light CCDs), the zero point value from IQMon can be used to compare throughput from image to image, but should not be used to compare different equipment configurations.

 Analysis Results and Mongo Database Integration
 -----------------------------------------------